Himalee/traveller/README.md

-# Traveller - Smart front end take-home technical test
+# Traveller - Smart front end

 ## Goals

-1. Allow the user to search for cities using the provided input.
+- [x] Allow the user to search for cities using the provided input.
-2. Display the cities found on the home page.
+- [x] Display the cities found on the home page.
-3. Allow the user to set the visited/wishlist state of a city to `true`/`false` via API requests.
+- [ ] Allow the user to set the visited/wishlist state of a city to `true`/`false` via API requests.
-4. Cities that have visited/wishlist set to `true` should then appear on their respective pages.
+- [ ] Cities that have visited/wishlist set to `true` should then appear on their respective pages.

 ## Install and run